Multiplicity Results for Mixed Local Nonlocal Equations With Indefinite Concave-Convex Type Nonlinearity: Introduction

 or

-Additionally, assume that \( b(x) \equiv \lambda^{-1} \) and that \( a(x) \) is a continuous function.
+Additionally, assume that \( b(x) \equiv \lambda^{-1} \) and that \( a(x)\in L^{\infty}(\Omega) \) is a continuous function.
 Then, there exists a constant \( \bar\Lambda_{00} > 0 \) such that for all \( \lambda \in (0, \bar\Lambda_{00}) \), equation \eqref{generaleqn} has at least two distinct, nontrivial, nonnegative solutions. \end{theorem} The article is organized as follows: Section \ref{prlm} introduces the necessary definitions and notations that form the foundation for the subsequent analysis.
 Section \ref{nehari} presents a detailed study of the Nehari manifold and the fibering map analysis.
-In Section \ref{subcritical}, we establish the existence of two solutions for the cases \( p < q \) and \( r < \max\{\pt, \qst\} \).
-Section \ref{nonexistence} examines the nonexistence results under the conditions \( p < q \), \( r < \max\{\pt, \qst\} \), and when the weight functions are positive.
-Section \ref{critical} establishes a multiplicity result for \( q < p \) and \( r = \pt \).
-Finally, in Section \ref{brezisnirenberg}, we investigate a Brezis-Nirenberg-type problem in the setting where \( b(x) \equiv \lambda^{-1} \), \( q < p \), and \( r = \pt \).
+In Section \ref{pscnd}, we get the details about the Palais–Smale condition .
+In Section \ref{subcritical}, we establish the existence of two solutions for the cases \( p \leq q \) and \( r < \max\{\pt, \qst\} \).
+Section \ref{nonexistence} examines the nonexistence results under the conditions \( p \leq q \), \( r < \max\{\pt, \qst\} \), and when the weight functions are positive.
+Section \ref{critical} establishes a multiplicity result for \( q \leq p \) and \( r = \pt \).
+Finally, in Section \ref{brezisnirenberg}, we investigate a Brezis-Nirenberg-type problem in the setting where \( b(x) \equiv \lambda^{-1} \), \( q \leq p \), and \( r = \pt \).

 \textbf{Notations:} Throughout this article, unless stated otherwise, the symbols \( k, M, C \), etc., represent generic positive constants, whose values may vary even within the same line.
 We assume that \( p, q > 1 \) and \( p > sq \) throughout our analysis.
 Given any \( a \in \mathbb{R} \), we define \( a_{+} := \max\{a,0\} \).
 Additionally, for any \( a \in \mathbb{R} \) and \( t > 0 \), we use the notation \([a]^t := |a|^{t-1}a\).
 The open ball of radius \( R > 0 \) centered at \( x_0 \in \mathbb{R}^N \) is denoted by \( B_R(x_0) \), and when the center is not relevant, we omit its notation.
 For \( t > 1 \), we define the \( L^t \)-norm as \( \|\cdot\|_{t} \equiv \|\cdot\|_{L^t} \).
 Given a subset \( S \subset \mathbb{R}^{2N} \), we introduce the following functionals: